We welcome Kate Powell as our Anna Chaplain, beginning her pastoral ministry in March 2022.

 Later in 2014, a Licensed Lay Minister in training (Reader), Jonathan Rooke, also began working as an Anna Chaplain on a one-day-a-week voluntary basis in the town.
 This work is set within a mutually supportive 'network' of other chaplains involved in similar ministries in other parts of the country, all linked through BRF'.
 The Alton Anna Chaplaincy work has expanded beyond the town and Jonathan then worked in the Bentley/Binsted/Froyle Benefice who in turn have developed this ministry.

 Helen Jesty retired from the post in Alton in 2017 and the Revd.
-Rachel Sturt was appointed.
+Rachel Sturt was appointed, retiring in 2021.

 There is now a growing 'network' of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship, whose vision is to resource the spiritual journey of older people.